Catallactic/catallactic-site/docs/whitepaper.md

 ---

 Differently to a stablecoin, which is stabilized to capture the fiat price of the static asset from a broad external market, CryptoCommodity Framework includes a stabilization mechanism that allows the token to capture the economic value of the underlying from its own market.
 This provides a valuable tool to boost real economy.

 ### 12.1.
-Stabilization Mechanism in Literature

-Economic history and literature are rich with schemes to peg the value of the currency to a price index or price index derivative, in order to provide price stability: monometallic (gold) standards, bimetallism, and later the symmetallism proposed by Marshall (1886, 1887a, 1887b) and Edgeworth (1895); the “fixed value of bullion” standard proposed by Williams (1892); Fisher's compensated dollar (1911, 1913a, 1913b, 1913c, 1913d, 1914, and 1920); the Commodity Reserve Currency scheme suggested by Goudriaan (1932), B. Graham (1937, 1944), F. D. Graham (1942), and revisited by Friedman (1951); Hall's (1982) ANCAP basket; the proposal by Miles (1984) and Sumner (1989, 1991, 1995) to use futures contracts, Kevin Dowd’s (1994) quasi-futures contract, and later Dowd’s (1999) price index option.
-For a review of this literature the reader is referred to Dowd25 (1996, Chapter 14).
-[38]

-### 12.1.
 Stabilization Mechanism